North Pine River: History

 In January 2011, a significant flood occurred due to heavy rain and dam releases from North Pine Dam.
-Some areas of Petrie, Strathpine, Lawnton and surrounding areas had to be evacuated on short notice as the river level rose quickly causing flooding in low lying areas.
+Some areas of Petrie, Strathpine, Lawnton and surrounding areas had to be evacuated on short notice as the river level rose quickly, causing flooding in low lying areas.

 Flora and fauna

-The North Pine River is one of a few rivers that contains natural populations of the rare Queensland lungfish.
+The North Pine River is one of the few rivers that contain natural populations of the rare Queensland lungfish.
 Platypus sightings in both the North and South Pine rivers are relatively common compared to other rivers in the region.

 Cat's claw creeper (Dolichandra unguis-cati) is an invasive weed vine that has done much damage to trees along the North Pine River catchment.
-In Queensland Cat's Claw is a Category 3 declared weed, which means its release into the environment is not allowed without a special permit.
+In Queensland, cat's claw is a Category 3 declared weed, which means its release into the environment is not allowed without a special permit.